julemac/julemac/README.md

 # Hi, I’m @julemac -> Julia Maciaszek

-  ✨I created this account in october 2021 for my classes
+  ✨I created this account back in october 2021 for one of my classes

-  ✨I’m currently learning Computer Science
+  ✨I’m currently studying Game Design

   ✨I'm really focused on avoiding people